 Saying this, many advertisers prefer cars that are newer or in good condition.
 You will also be required to keep the outside of your car clean while the advert is on it – you should report any damage to the ads or your car immediately.

 Also, you’re free to turn down any branding allocated to your vehicle that you would not feel comfortable advertising.

-In order to be considered for a wrap, most companies require their drivers to have:
+In order to be considered for a wrap, most companies have the following requirements:

 Remember, you will be expected to always drive responsibly.
 An erratic, speeding driver is probably not going to create the best impression for the advertiser!

 You can still become part of the scheme if you happen to drive a company car, providing your company gives you permission of course.

 Car wrap companies can also offer corporate packages if you have a fleet of cars, vans or trucks that you are interested in registering.

 Still interested?
 If you meet the above requirements and think you can handle a little artwork on your car, then read on to find out just how much money you can make from a vehicle wrap.

 The rate of pay varies according to the company you go with and how much of your car you’re willing to get wrapped.

 Over in the US, Carvertise, the award-winning marketing firm, matches brands with high-mileage car owners – typically those owners who drive at least 30 miles a day.
 Drivers are normally paid $100 a month, although this can increase to $200 for the more specialist of campaigns.